sal96ali/Csharp-connection-with-SQL-Server/README.md

         this tag is making a connection between the project and SQL Server.

-      Last but not least, the DataAccess.cs class.
-This class has five diffirent methods (GetPeople(),InsertData(),DeleteData(), Total(),and ShowAll()).This class work using Dapper NuGet package installed.
+      Last but not least, the DataAccess.cs class, that has five diffirent methods (GetPeople(),InsertData(),DeleteData(), Total(),and ShowAll()).
+This class works using Dapper NuGet package installed.
-      GetPeople(string) it defined as a Person List and recieve a string parameter as follows:
+      GetPeople(string) that is defined as a Person List and recieves a string parameter as follows: <br>

           public List<Person> GetPeople(string lastName)
           {